ramiror/spanglish/README.md

 Eye to the louse | Watch out
 It didn't happen orange | Notthing happened
 At all rag | At top speed
+It puts me the nerves of point | It makes me nervous

 ## English -> Spanish